-- (III) Expected Project Outcomes - (i) Please describe how to evaluate the effectiveness of the project. - Observation: The form teachers, the school social worker, the guidance and discipline teachers would assess the at risk students with multiple assessment tools. - Focused group interviews: The students and their parents at high risk would be interview with project workers and the school social worker, the guidance and discipline teachers.
+(III) Expected Project Outcomes (i) Please describe how to evaluate the effectiveness of the project.
+(Please tick the appropriate box(es)) Observation: The form teachers, the school social worker, guidance and discipline teachers would assess the at risk students with multiple assessment tools.
+Focused group interviews: The students and their parents at high risk would be interview with project workers and the school social worker, guidance and discipline teachers.
 Pre-and post-activity surveys: Pre and post test on 1.
 Depression Anxiety Stress Scales and other assessment tools, 2.
-A center tailor made editing suicidal risk scaling for students with self-scale form, teacher form and parent form.
-3. Participants will give their self-administrated evaluation after participating each programs Performance change of students in assessment: 1.
-The students will give the evaluations of each program.
-2. Personal Growth Profile for each case to describe their change and improvement and 70% of students will improve the levels of resilience and emotions after participating the resilient buildings group. (ii) Please state the project deliverables or outcomes. ✓ Learning and teaching materials Resource package
+A center tailor made editing suicidal risk scaling for students with self-scale form, teacher form and parent form, 3.
+Participants will give their self-administrated evaluation after participating each program.

+Performance change of students in assessment: 1.
+The students will give the evaluation ns of each program.
+2. Personal Growth Profile for each case to describe their change and improvement and 70% of students will improve the levels of resilience and emotions after participating the resilient building s group. (ii) Please state the project deliverables or outcomes. ✓ Learning and teaching materials ▼ Resource package